 Line 326: Also worth mentioning that whether short-term warming is considered “significant” is in itself a value judgment, and one that is made in a political context in which there is a natural human inclination to care most about the next 20-100 years that decision-makers hope to be alive.

+The values issues have been addressed briefly elsewhere in response to the comment by another reviewer.
+Here we are focusing on the physical and chemical responses.
+Text not changed.

 Line 377: Value judgment is buried here in the word “quickly”.
 In this case, quickly refers to over 100 years.
 People differ on whether 100+ years is fast or slow.
 “Quickly drops” can be replaced with “drops over 100+ years”.

+changed

 Lines 366-379 and Fig 3c: